stoeps13/connections-doc/source/admin/admin/r_admin_searchservice_commands.md

     When the command runs successfully, 1 is printed to the wsadmin console.
 If the command does not run successfully, 0 is printed to the wsadmin console.

+    !!! note
-    **Note:** The refreshTasks\(\) command should be used after this command for the new task definitions to take effect immediately.
+    The refreshTasks\(\) command should be used after this command for the new task definitions to take effect immediately.
 Otherwise, the changes take place when the Search application is next restarted.

     You can also use the SearchService.addIndexingTask command to replace the 15min-search-indexing-task that is automatically configured when you install HCL Connections.
 By default, all installed HCL Connections applications are crawled and indexed every 15 minutes, except for a one-hour period between 01:00 and 02:00.
 To replace the default indexing task settings, first remove the existing indexing task using the SearchService.deleteTask\(String taskName\) command.
 Then, use the SearchService.addIndexingTask command to create a new indexing task with the values that you specify.